Research Overview

 Method

-Given the complexity of the analytical aims – namely, measuring the emotional and cognitive effects of introducing a musical layer into a museum exhibition while monitoring visitors’ behaviour and experience – a comprehensive research design was developed.
-It included the following quantitative and qualitative components:
+Given the complexity of the research aims — namely, exploring the emotional, cognitive, sensory and interpretative effects of introducing an original musical layer into museum exhibitions — a mixed-methods research design was developed.

 Ethical Note